Guzik1/BinanceFuturesClient/docs/GBinanceFuturesClient-BinanceFuturesClient-UseTestnet(bool).md

 #### [GBinanceFuturesClient](./index.md 'index')
 ### [GBinanceFuturesClient](./GBinanceFuturesClient.md 'GBinanceFuturesClient').[BinanceFuturesClient](./GBinanceFuturesClient-BinanceFuturesClient.md 'GBinanceFuturesClient.BinanceFuturesClient')
 ## BinanceFuturesClient.UseTestnet(bool) Method
 Use testnet for own app testing.
+Testnet does not have all endpoints.
 ```csharp
 public void UseTestnet(bool use);
 ```